© 2023 ELECTRIFICATION COALITION

 Available from Jan.
 1, 2023–Dec.
 31, 2032

-The Used Clean Vehicle Tax Credit will allow individuals to receive a tax credit of 30% of the sale price, with a maximum credit of $4,000 for a used electric vehicle.
-As of December 31, 2023, individuals will also be able to “transfer” the credit to a qualified dealer and receive the credit as a point-of-sale incentive instead of a tax credit.
+As of January 1, 2023, the The Used Clean Vehicle Tax Credit will allow individuals to receive a tax credit of 30% of the sale price, with a maximum credit of $4,000 for a used electric vehicle.
+Individuals will also be able to “transfer” the credit to a qualified dealer and receive the credit as a point-of-sale incentive instead of a tax credit.

 Distributed by the Department of Energy to each state